Become an HSC Foster Family

 Do you feel comfortable explaining to friends that these animals are not yours to adopt out and that they must go through the regular adoption process?

-If you’re ready to help Humane Society of Charlotte as a foster volunteer, please become a registered volunteer by completing our online application.
-You will then receive a message telling you how to schedule your foster parent training.
+If you’re ready to help the Humane Society of Charlotte as a foster volunteer, please become a registered volunteer by completing our online application.